sept 23 Karie

 Upcoming Educational Opportunities

-*Pre-registration is required at least 3 days in advance.
-You can register in-person at WAFER Food Pantry at 1603 George St. during hours of distribution, email info@waferlacrosse.org, or call 608-782-6003 to register.
-Please provide your name, phone number.
-If you are pre-registered and are unable to attend, please call to cancel.
+*Pre-registration will be required at least 3 days in advance.
+Register in-person at WAFER Food Pantry at 1603 George St. during hours of distribution, email info@waferlacrosse.org, or call 608-782-6003.
+Please provide your name, phone number, and food allergies.
+If you are are unable to attend, please call to cancel.
+One gift per household for income-eligible participants.

-*Pre-registration is required at least 3 days in advance.
-You can register in-person at WAFER Food Pantry at 1603 George St. during hours of distribution, email info@waferlacrosse.org, or call 608-782-6003 to register.
-Please provide your name, phone number, and any food allergies.
-If you are pre-registered and are unable to attend, please call to cancel.
+*Pre-registration will be required at least 3 days in advance.
+Register in-person at WAFER Food Pantry at 1603 George St. during hours of distribution, email info@waferlacrosse.org, or call 608-782-6003.
+Please provide your name, phone number, and food allergies.
+If you are are unable to attend, please call to cancel.
+One gift per household for income-eligible participants.

 Nutrition Education and Tools Project History